Njunu-sk/Review/how-to-setup-user-authentication-from-scratch-with-rails-6/index.md

 ### Basic understanding of MVC

 Model View Controller is a design pattern that divides related programming logic making it easier to reason about.
-By convention, rails follow this design pattern.I'd higly recommend going through [Understanding the MVC Architecture in Rails](https://www.sitepoint.com/model-view-controller-mvc-architecture-rails/) article to familiarize yourself with the Architecture.
+By convention, rails follow this design pattern.I'd higly recommend going through [Understanding the MVC in Rails](https://www.sitepoint.com/model-view-controller-mvc-architecture-rails/) article to familiarize yourself with the Architecture.

 - Create a route.
 In `config/routes.rb`.